 Phases of Care

-In short, a Phase of Care is an attribute, or property, of an order.
-We tend to think of orders in the present tense... we order because something is needed now.
+In short, a phase of care is an attribute, or property, of an order.
+We tend to think of orders in the present tense; we order because something is needed now.
 We also recognize orders needed soon, sometime, at a specific time, or contingent on a particular event.
-That's what Phase of Care helps with.
-Orders can be anchored to a contingent series of events.
+That's what phases of care help with - orders can be anchored to a contingent series of events.

 Below are a few high-value resources that can help physicians heed phases of care (a great place to start is the short demo recorded by Darren Hudson).
 A detailed slide presentation focuses on the use of navigators to support appropriate phases of care, to help providers access pre- and post-op orders for patients moving through the continuum of care.